-3.1 The Japanese representative informed on its vessel Takachiho-maru (3,608 t and 27 years old) which was exported to Somalia on brokerage in February 1991 with preconditions to fish only in the 200 mile Somalian zone.
-However, the Japanese Government was informed in late May 1991 that this vessel was operating in the Regulatory Area (NAFO).
-The Japanese Government is now investigating this case as well as urging the broker to strongly request current owner to withdraw from such activities.
+3.1 The Japanese representative informed on its vessel Takachiho-maru (3 608 tons and 27 years old) which was exported to Somalia on brokerage in February 1991 with preconditions to fish only in the 200 mile Somalian zone.
+However, the Japanese Government was informed in late May 1991 that this vessel was operating in the NAFO Regulatory Area.
+The Japanese Government is now investigating this case as well as urging the broker to strongly request the current owner to withdraw from such activities.
 The results of this investigation will be reported to NAFO.

-According to the reports of the Japanese fishing vessels, the non-Contracting Parties' vessels fishing in the Regulatory Area in 1991 are as follows:
+According to the reports of the Japanese fishing vessels, the non-Contracting Parties vessels fishing in the Regulatory Area in 1991 are as follows:

-5 Korean vessels in division 3M - Marsopla, Pukyang II, Golden Venture, Hao Quang No. 3, Great Splendor; 5 unidentified countries' vessels (possibly longliners) in division 3.
+5 Korean vessels in Div.
+3M - Marsopla, Pukyang II, Golden Venture, Hao Quang No. 3, Great Splendor; 5 unidentified countries vessels (possibly longliners) in Subdivision 3.

 Japan, in bilateral talks with the Republic of Korea in March, stressed the need for Korea to cooperate with the conservation measures of NAFO, and advised them to send observers to NAFO's annual meeting of this year as a first step to join NAFO.
-The Korean side expressed its willingness to cooperate and as a response reduced their effort in the Regulatory Area from 7 to 5 vessels.
+The Korean side expressed its willingness to cooperate and as a response reduced their effort in the Regulatory Area from seven to five vessels.